stitchdata/docs/_integration-schemas/xero/contacts.md

   - name: "ContactNumber"
     type: "string"
     description: "An identifier for the contact used in an external system.
-In Xero, this is the **Contact Code** field in the Contacts UI."
+In {{ integration.display_name }}, this is the **Contact Code** field in the Contacts UI."

   - name: "AccountNumber"
     type: "string"